tuvllms/nlp-fall-2026/_pages/logistics.md

 ### Late policy

-Each student is allowed *two* late days total across all homework submissions.
-Once these three days are used, no additional late submissions will be accepted.
-If you encounter an unexpected health or personal emergency, please contact the instructors as soon as possible at <a href="mailto:cs6804instructors@gmail.com" target="_blank">cs4804instructors@gmail.com</a>, and provide valid documentation if needed.
+Each student is allowed *two* late days total across all homework submissions (not per homework).
+Once these two days are used, no additional late submissions will be accepted.
+If you encounter an unexpected health or personal emergency, please contact the instructors as soon as possible at <a href="mailto:cs5624instructors@gmail.com" target="_blank">cs5624instructors@gmail.com</a>, and provide valid documentation if needed.
 Late submissions due to job interviews, other coursework, or non-emergency situations will not be excused, and extensions will not be granted.

 ***